[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 c.
 The IACUC shall notify principal investigators and the research facility in writing of its decision to approve or withhold approval of those activities related to the care and use of animals, or of modifications required to secure IACUC approval.
 If the IACUC decides to withhold approval of an activity, it shall include in its written notification a statement of the reasons for its decision and give the principal investigator an opportunity to respond in person or in writing.
 The IACUC may reconsider its decision, with documentation in committee minutes, resulting from additional information provided by the principal investigator.

 d.
-The IACUC shall conduct reviews of activities not less than annually.
+The IACUC shall conduct progress reviews of activities not less than annually (DoD) and a complete review at least once every three years (USDA and OLAW).

 e.
 The IACUC may suspend an activity that it previously approved if it determines that the activity is not being conducted in accordance with the description of that activity provided by the principal investigator and approved by the committee.
 The IACUC may suspend an activity only after review of the matter at a convened meeting of a quorum of the IACUC and with the suspension vote of a majority of the quorum present.

 f.
-If the IACUC suspends an activity involving animals, the institutional official, in consultation with the IACUC, shall review the reasons for suspension, take appropriate corrective action, and report that action with a full explanation to APHIS and any federal agency funding that activity.
+If the IACUC suspends an activity involving animals, the IO, in consultation with the IACUC, shall review the reasons for suspension, take appropriate corrective action, and report that action with a full explanation to the appropriate regulatory, accrediting, or funding agencies, such as USDA, OLAW, or AAALAC-I.

 g.
 Proposed activities and proposed significant changes in ongoing activities that have been approved by the IACUC may be subject to further appropriate review and approval by university officials.
 However, those officials may not approve an activity involving the care and use of animals if it has not been approved by the IACUC.